KonstantinosBatman/CCNA-Labs/OSPF/README.md

 - This is a practical OSPF lab designed to demonstrate basic OSPF configuration, neighbor formation, and route advertisement across four routers whilst also connecting 2 end hosts (PCs) on different networks that are connected through the routers.
-- The end goal is for the 2 end hosts to be able to communicate with eachother.
+- The end goal is for the 2 end hosts to be able to **communicate with eachother**.

 ## Network Topology & Addressing